 Professional education involves the provision of opportunities for emerging CLD professionals to develop a critical relationship to the theoretical concepts, philosophies, specific knowledge, skills, attitudes and values of the Community Learning and Development profession.

-Professional practice placements in settings that represent the diverse scope of contemporary Community Learning and Development practice will help to prepare for the multiple future roles that they may encounter upon graduation.
+Professional practice placements in settings that represent the diverse scope of contemporary Community Learning and Development practice will help to prepare the student CLD practitioner for the multiple future roles that they may encounter upon graduation.

 Placements take many forms (this list is not exhaustive):

-Full-time block placements take place over various time periods and involve the learner in an immersive professional experience.
+Full-time block placements take place over various time periods and involve the Student CLD Practitioner in an immersive professional experience.

 Part-time placements can take the form of an induction process or a longer term professional experience with fewer practice hours per-week.

-Work-based placements allow learners to use employment as a form of supervised practice.
+Work-based placements allow Student CLD Practitioners to use employment as a form of supervised practice.

 Research based internships or research projects

+And increasingly Educational Providers are looking at processes to support online/digital practice as Society moves their focus to this way of working.

 The benefits of a placement